-Here’s a quick update on Kent Hughes, the Montreal Canadiens’ general manager, based on recent reporting:
+Here’s the latest on Kent Hughes based on recent reporting:

 Sources